airtonix/django-piehunter/README.md

     ...
 ```

-At the end of your `api.resources` module, include a list/set of resources you want to use :
+At the end of your `api.resources` module, include a list/set of resources you want piehunter to find :

 ```
+from tastypie.resources import ModelResource

+class TrooperResource(ModelResource):
+   ...

+class DeathstarResource(ModelResource):
+   ...

+class EvilGrinResource(ModelResource):
+   ...

 EnabledResources = (TrooperResource,
                     DeathstarResource,
                     EvilGrinResource,